-One cottage scheme with 27 Cottages, run buy 2 Shellholes, Oasis Shellhole and Warrior Shellhole.
-They manage under the name of Warrior Oasis Cottages Management Committee (WOCMAC).
+25 Cottages on the Moth Warrior Shellhole property, out in the country in Mulderdrift.
+The cottages belong to Warrior Shellhole and Oasis Shellholes and are managed by Warrior Oasis Cottages Management Committee (WOCMAC).
 The Cottages were initially built in the late 1950’s.
-On the premises are 27 Cottages, Warrior Shellhole and the Warrior Arms Club.
+On the property is the Warrior Shellhole and the Warrior Arms Club.

 19th November Parade

 Oasis Shellhole held their annual Service of Remembrance at the Shrine situated in the grounds of the Oasis/Warrior cottages in Muldersdrift on 19th November 2017.
 The Service was attended by over 60 Moths, tenants from the cottages, family, friends and the Pipe Band.

 After the Ceremony of Light, the Old Bill of the Shellhole, Moth Mike Groenewald opened proceedings by welcoming all and gave a brief history of the Shrine.

 The following article appeared in the Aardvark which was the newsletter of Sandton Commando dated December 1988.
 Titled – Oasis Shellhole, Dedication Ceremony 27th November 1988.
 The ceremony was the Dedication of the Shrine and the first Remembrance Parade which has been held for the last 29 years.

 “On the 27th November 1988 there was a dedication service at the Oasis Shellhole in Muldersdrift.
 There was a turnout of one hundred and fifty people and the event was characterized by a good spirit of comradeship.